-Russ is committed to fiscal discipline, improving infrastructure, and ensuring the City efficiently provides basic services and good customer service to its citizens.
+Russ was committed to fiscal discipline, improving infrastructure, and ensuring the City efficiently provided basic services and good customer service to its citizens.

 Russ has worked on transportation issues for many years, pursuing innovative financing mechanisms to move local and regional projects forward.
 While chairing the Transportation & Infrastructure Committee, Russ completed the capital budgeting process earlier than ever before, allowing the City to take advantage of spring weather and begin resurfacing and other critical projects without delay.
 He also guided the City towards receiving more than $40 million in federal economic recovery transportation infrastructure funds.
 These awards include the $25 million TIGER grant, which was the 8th largest grant in the country.
 These funds were awarded as a result of a regional grant application process spearheaded by his committee.

 As a member of the Finance & Audit Committee, Russ successfully pushed for improvements to the City’s reserve fund, and also succeeded in instilling fiscal discipline into the City’s financial planning process.

 Russ also aggressively pursued transportation improvements within the 2nd district.
 He led an effort with City staff, the Missouri Department of Transportation, and private property owners to find a solution to increasing congestion on NW 64th Street at I-29.
 This effort secured transportation development funds to dramatically alter the configuration of that interchange, and commercial property owners have agreed to participate in the plan for a private transportation district, which will provide key funding for the project.
 This solution is a model of the types of private-public partnerships that Russ emphasizes, in which private entities and government come together to solve problems in a cooperative way.